 Funding and Timing

 The Johns Hopkins School of Medicine (SOM) Core Coins Program has provided over $350,000 in Core Coins to faculty in calendar year 2019.
-Core Coin funding is awarded directly to individual faculty to complete faculty-generated projects at any of the SOM cores using the iLab core management system.
-Additional Core Coin funding opportunities for calendar year 2020 and beyond will be communicated through this website and through faculty email distribution.
+Core Coins funding is awarded directly to individual faculty to complete faculty-generated projects at any of the SOM cores using the iLab core management system.
+Additional Core Coins funding opportunities for calendar year 2020 and beyond will be communicated through this website and through faculty email distribution.

-The Core Coin funding will focus on encouraging faculty to submit individual research project proposals for research not currently supported through sponsored or non-sponsored sources, but require the use of SOM core services and/or the utilization of equipment or technology within SOM cores.
-Similar to the Core Coin funding offered in previous years, the funding is designed to address small but critical gaps in basic, clinical and translational research currently not funded by other sources, and provide opportunities to fund novel research projects of investigators.
+The Core Coins funding will focus on encouraging faculty to submit individual research project proposals for research not currently supported through sponsored or non-sponsored sources, but require the use of SOM core services and/or the utilization of equipment or technology within SOM cores.
+Similar to the Core Coins funding offered in previous years, the funding is designed to address small but critical gaps in basic, clinical and translational research currently not funded by other sources, and provide opportunities to fund novel research projects of investigators.
 The funding amounts requested for individual projects can range from $2,500 to $20,000, with expedited review given to those projects with amounts in the lower range.

-To qualify for Core Coin funding, faculty should be aware of the following eligibility criteria listed below:
+To qualify for Core Coins funding, faculty should be aware of the following eligibility criteria listed below:

 - Faculty member must have a SOM faculty appointment